Superrehtard/old_diaspora_wiki/Federation-Model-Brainstorm.md

 That means all the posts need to be stored locally before they can be displayed.
 That needs a workaround.
 The central index could just take the search term and spit out a list of references, then move on to the next search term.

 **Perfect decentralisation allows you to view as much content as possible, while keeping storage and traffic as low as possible.**

+Edit: or lets call it the Diasporaverse. :P